Kuldeep-Singh-28/Office-Cafeteria-App/README.md

 4. As finally, Cafeteria get realtime order update from admins, who can control order status using Socket.io.

 • Submitted orders are sent to the database along with the user's username, to allow the display of previous and favorited orders and for Cafeteriaa-Admin to fetch the orders.<br />
-• Cafeteriaa-Admin uses Ajax to fetch orders from the database every sec second & using socket.io to get real-time order updates. <br />
+• Cafeteriaa-Admin uses Ajax to fetch orders from the database every second & using socket.io to get real-time order updates. <br />
 <br /><br />

 ## Snapshots